 During temporary traffic control activities, commercial vehicles might need to follow a different route from passenger vehicles because of bridge, weight, clearance, or geometric restrictions.
 Also, vehicles carrying hazardous materials might need to follow a different route from other vehicles.
-The Hazardous Materials and National Network signs are included in Sections 2B.46 and 2B.47, respectively.
+The Truck Route National Network and hazardous materials signs are included in Section 2B.45.

 Experience has shown that following the fundamental principles of Part 6 will assist road users and help protect workers in the vicinity of temporary traffic control zones.
+While these principles provide guidance for good temporary traffic control for the practitioner, they do not establish standards and warrants.